Our Favorite Hotels in Phuket

 Hi Dave, what wonderful informative advice you give.
 My husband and I (in our 50s) have been given 10 days off from our 6 children at the end of September to the beginning of October and would like to relax in Thailand.
 We would love a beachside Resort with sunset views, nice pool, good beach swimming, my husband loves to body surf, relatively quiet area but also accessible to cafes, restaurants and markets and possibly some day excursions.
 Are we crazy to go at this time of year if we want to laze by a pool or beach?
 We look forward to any suggestions and thankyou in advance, kind regards Janice.

 It’s rainy season at all of the Thailand beach resorts in late September and early October.
 You could still get nice weather but it’s a risk, sea is often choppy even if skies are clear.
-A much better choice that time of year is Bali.
+At that time of year I’d recommend Bali.
 Great weather, shoulder season so not super busy, markets, local culture, great food.

 Trying to decide between Kata and Karon Beach.
 Looking for nice sand, good swimming, restaurants and bars in a walkable town.
 Is Kata or Karon a better place to stay?

-In short, you are probably best off staying at Kata Yai.
+In short, I’d recommend staying at Kata Yai.
 It’s compact, with everything along a 1.2km-long road, with a superb beach kept immaculately clean by the Club Med resort which likes to think it owns the beach (but doesn’t).

 Hi Dave!
 So debating between: Amanpuri, Trisara, or Sri Panwa?
 We want 5 star, beautiful beach, and would love to have access to shops and restaurants….thanks!
 Dana